Adjustments for students with disability

 PDF versions are only available to eligible students who have a physical or vision impairment.
 Test administration authorities cannot approve PDFs for other students with disability.

-The electronic tests contain the same content as the alternative format (paper) tests.
+The electronic tests contain the same content as the alternative format (special print) tests.

 Schools may obtain sample NAPLAN electronic tests from the relevant test administration authority to help students familiarise themselves with the medium in preparation for the tests.